willvousden/rwgps-sync/README.md

 When the index is up-to-date, no additional requests are made, and the script runs in just a few seconds (as long as it takes to refresh the index).

+Currently, it doesn't save anything to disk, but just sleeps to simulate the download.

 ## Dependencies

 * Python 3